codeforbirmingham/Open-Disclosure/utils/README.md

 # Open-Disclusure/utils #
 This is a collection of Python scripts that download, organize, and enhance data from alabamavotes.gov.
+They've all been written with a focus on readability over efficiency, so keep that in mind if you contribute.

 ## System Requirements ##
 * Python 3.4 or later